saint11/DeadWeight/source/index.md

 - [Core Rules](./index.html): This book, cover all the important rules and basic information on how to play and create characters.
 - [Bestiary](./bestiary.html): A list of monsters and enemies for the **adventurers** and their respective stats and lore.
 - [Blacksalt](./blacksalt.html): A lore guide about the island and the world of **Blacksalt**, gods, settlements and locations.
+- [Quick Reference](./quick-ref.html): A compilation of the most used tables.
+It's useful to have this open on your phone or on a different tab while playing.
 - [Sample Dungeon](./dungeon/dungeon_level_1.html): **Players should NOT read this**, only the **GM**.
 A sample dungeon for a first adventure.

 If you never played a tabletop RPG before, check [this](https://www.youtube.com/watch?v=U_v3vTAEML0) video, for a basic explanation. {.web}